Bio-inspired self-healing polyurethanes with multiple stimulus responsiveness

-High-performance stimuli-responsive polymers that possess spontaneous, sophisticated and reversible responses to a wide range of external stimulations are highly desirable for applications in diverse fields and have attracted dramatic attention in recent decades.
+High-performance stimuli-responsive polymers that exhibit spontaneous, sophisticated and reversible responses to a wide range of external stimuli are highly desirable for applications in diverse fields and have attracted dramatic attention in recent decades.
 However, it still remains a great challenge to precisely design molecular architectures which can integrate multi-stimuli responsive functions into one structure in polymeric materials.
 In this study, we reported the synthesis and preparation of a novel multi-responsive self-healing polyurethane with superior mechanical properties by adapting a stimuli-responsive dynamic covalent chemical crosslinker and a biomimetic modular polymer design.
-This novel crosslinker was synthesized though the Michael addition reaction between thiols and bismaleimides, imparts the chemically crosslinked polyurethanes healable and recyclable at an elevated temperature as well as stimuli-responsive to heat, pH and ammonia gas.
-A visible color change can be clearly observed when the polymer is in the base or ammonia gas environment, rendering the sample a great potential for being a gas or pH sensor.
-Furthermore, the incorporation of self-complementary quadruple hydrogen bonding 2-ureido-4-[1H]-pyrimidione (UPy) motifs in the PU backbone chains enables the formation of modular quadruple hydrogen bonding domains, and thus render the material with enhanced mechanical properties.
+This unique crosslinker was synthesized through the Michael addition reaction between thiols and bismaleimides, making the chemically crosslinked polyurethanes healable and recyclable at an elevated temperature as well as stimuli-responsive to heat, pH and ammonia gas.
+A visible color change can be clearly observed when the polymer is in the base or ammonia gas environment, giving the sample great potential for being a gas or pH sensor.
+Furthermore, the incorporation of self-complementary quadruple hydrogen bonding interactions between 2-ureido-4-[1H]-pyrimidione (UPy) motifs in the polyurethane backbone chains enables the formation of modular hydrogen bonding domains, endowing the material with enhanced mechanical properties.